shagun008/CarND-Traffic-Sign-Classifier-Project/README.md

 * Design, train and test a model architecture
 * Use the model to make predictions on new images
 * Analyze the softmax probabilities of the new images
-* Summarize the results with a written report
+* Visualize the Neural Network's State with Test Images

 ### Dependencies
 This lab requires: